elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_05.md

 OR |Do you want to create a collection of topics with a PID where each concept will also have a PID and associated metadata?
 OR |Do you want to get one PID for your whole training or course?

 No answer is wrong, you just need to make sure that when you share the material, all related data will be findable, accessible and reusable as much as possible.
 Keeping that in mind, you might want to find a strategy to help others reuse your training when the material is very extensive.
-For example, a full day or a full week trainingmay consist not only of a presentation, but also a description of each session, activities, videos, etc. So in this case, it could be handy to split the training into small sessions with individual PIDs, which can than be packaged into a collection.
+For example, a full day or a full week training event may consist not only of presentations, but also a description of each session, activities, videos, etc. So in this case, it could be handy to split the training into small sessions with individual PIDs, which can then be packaged into a collection.

 By far, the easiest way to get a PID for your training materials is by sharing them in a public repository that assigns a PID on your behalf.
 You can learn more about this topic in [RDMkit](https://rdmkit.elixir-europe.org/identifiers.html) and [Chapter 2](https://elixir-fair-training.github.io/FAIR-training-handbook/chapters/chapter_02/) and [Chapter 3](https://elixir-fair-training.github.io/FAIR-training-handbook/chapters/chapter_03/).

 For example, in the case studies you read earlier, the Australian BioCommons shares materials via Zenodo which automatically assigns a DOI to the materials.
 Similarly, the CLARIN Virtual Collection Registry assigns a PID (either Handle or DOI) to materials added to a virtual collection.
 If you are sharing your materials via GitHub, you also have the option to use Zenodo to archive your [repository on GitHub](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content) and issue a DOI for the archive.

 On the other hand, if you are maintaining your own repository of training materials, you will need to have a system in place for assigning and maintaining persistent identifiers.
-RDMkit provides guidance on the things you will need to consider when doing this.
+The RDMkit provides guidance on the things you will need to consider when doing this.

 !!! info "How to choose a repository"

-     Need help choosing a repository for your materials?
-Have a look at this advice in Chapter X ?
+     Do you need help in choosing a repository for your materials?
+Take a look at this advice in Chapter X ?

 !!! example "Exercise"

-    Activity: Go to your favorite repository and check:
+    Activity: Go to your favourite repository and check:
         a.
 Do they use DOI?
         b.
 If not, what kind of identifier do they use?
 Is it a Persistent identifier?